EndPointCorp/end-point-blog/2017/07/21/postgres-migrating-sqlascii-to-utf-8.html.md

 that C logic in Perl.
 A new option “--strict-utf8” was added.
 Its job is to simply enforce the rules found in the Postgres source code.
-If a character is invalid, it is replaced with a question mark (there are other choices for a replacement character, but we decided simple question marks were quick and easy — and the surrounding data was unlikely to be read or even used anyway).
+If a character is invalid, it is replaced with a question mark (there are other choices for a replacement character, but we decided simple question marks were quick and easy—​and the surrounding data was unlikely to be read or even used anyway).

 Voila!
 All of the data was now going into Postgres without a problem.
 Observe: